-- Do you like to care for people or animals who are sick or help them stay well? - Are you interested in disease and in how the body works? - Do you enjoy reading about science and medicine? - Would it be fun to learn first aid or volunteer at a hospital or veterinary clinic?
+- Do you like to care for people or animals who are sick or help them stay well? - Are you interested in disease and in how the body works?

 Preparing individuals for employment in career pathways that relate to families and human needs such as counseling and mental health services, family and community services, personal care, and consumer services.